antarctica/lantern/docs/stores.md

 - only include specific file identifiers (and optionally records related to these selections)
 - exclude specific file identifiers

 These options cannot be used together.
-Including related records is needed where full rather than Summary Records are needed.
-For example to build physical maps where full Records are needed for each side.
+Including related records is needed to build collections or physical maps.

 > [!NOTE]
 > The `GitLabStore` can be later emptied using `store.purge()`.